 It’s all HubSpot, man.
 They slayed the dragon in Google and they deserve the victory.
 SEOmoz has done really well.
 They proved to a lot of folks that they have depth and moxie, but the big game is going to come down to a company that is poised for greatness and that company is HubSpot.
 Again, I think HubSpot has transformed marketing the way Salesforce.com transformed sales.
 Folks, get ready for a blow out.
 HubSpot, HubSpot, HubSpot…

 Okay, so the underdog blew away Google and now I’m with ‘em even if they don’t have any Shiner in the beer fridge.
 From their Gangnam Style video to the fact that they really do seem to have this inbound marketing thing figured out – they have both the culture and the business model to put them on top.
 This one will be really, really close, but you’ve got to love those crazy kids from Cambridge!

-Come back Monday when we will announce the winner of OpenView’s first annual Cultural-Fit-ology tournament and determine who has the best company culture in tech.
+Find out who the winner of OpenView’s first annual Cultural-Fit-ology tournament was here: the best company culture in tech for 2013.